deanet/GetSimple/readme.txt

 ================================================================================
 DESCRIPTION:

-GetSimple CMS is a flatfile CMS package that works fast and efficient and has the best UI around.
+GetSimple CMS is a flatfile CMS package that is fast, efficient, and has the best UI around.

 Official Website - http://get-simple.info/